 The historical collection in Umeå

 The historical collection at the SLU library in Umeå includes literature from the 1700-1900s.
-Many of the works have been donated by Gunnar Schotte (1874-1925).
-Professor Schotte was the head of the Swedish State Forest Research Center and director of its forest department and from 1918 also the first librarian.
-With his many contacts around the world he built the forest library and his own book collection.
+Many of the works have been donated by Gunnar Schotte, the first librarian at what was later to become the Forestry library.

 The collection reflects the emergence of forest science that had its origin in Germany.
 Here you will find works by German predecessors like Heinrich Cotta (1763-1844) and Georg Ludvig Hartig (1764-1837).
 The latter was the founder of the first forest schools, of which a Meisterschule in Dillenberg.